MaxenceOuafik/MSM-Syndemic-Scoping-Review/README.md

 ## Contributors

 As mentioned in the Data Management Plan, Maxence Ouafik, the main investigator of the present paper is responsible for every aspect of data management and can be reached on his [academic email address](mailto:maxence.ouafik@uliege.be) for any query.

 Laetitia Buret, Jean-Luc Belche and Beatrice Scholtes, co-authors of the present paper, provided guidance and reviews throughout the study and took part in selecting the studies and charting the data.

 ## License

-Every file in this repository are on Creative Commons License CC BY-NC.
-Anyone can remix, adapt and build upon this work, non-commercially, as long as they acknowledge the published paper, this repository and its contributors.
+Every file in this repository are on Creative Commons License CC BY.
+Anyone can remix, adapt and build upon this work, as long as they acknowledge the published paper, this repository and its contributors.